-Nomura Holdings, Inc. will celebrate its 100th anniversary in December 2025.
-Nomura is dedicated to the tenets embodied in its Founder's Principles and the unwavering values ingrained in its Corporate Philosophy.
-As it looks to the next one hundred years, Nomura formulated its new Group Purpose that will underpin group management:
+NHI will celebrate its 100th anniversary in December 2025.
+As we look to the next one hundred years, Nomura Group established its Group Purpose that will underpin group management in April 2024.
+Nomura Group is dedicated to the tenets embodied in its Founder's Principles and the unwavering values ingrained in its Corporate Philosophy.: